arcus-smart-home/arcusandroid/README.md

 # Quickstart

 1. Download Android Studio
-2. Open the project under `arcusApp`
+1. Open the project in Android Studio
-3. Modify `ARCUS_PLATFORM_WS' in GlobalSetting.java to point to your Arcus instance
+   1. *Note:* Open an existing AndroidStudio project should work fine
+1. Add an `environment.gradle` file to the project root with the base URLs you want to use.
+Example:
+   1. Supported Variables:
+      1. Platform URL: `ext.arcusBasePlatformUrl="http(s)://your.server.domain:port"`
+      1. SSR Fallback (Images) URL: `ext.arcusBaseSsrFallbackUrl="http(s)://your.server.domain:port"` **Optional
+   1. A fallback URL is used for each of the above, but the platform app will not function until you provide a valid Platform Base URL
-4. Build and run the project
+1. Build and run the project